Do you enjoy your own company? Do you enjoy the time you spend on your own? Are you making the most of your time alone?

 It is right next to you so you can check it regularly.
 Even worse is it constantly in your hand?
-A Google search of how many times people check their smartphone every day brings up some pretty crazy numbers.
+A Google search of how many times people check their smartphones every day brings up some pretty crazy numbers.
 Granted it also brings up lots of conflicting and varying numbers but I think it’s still safe to say most of us are spending too much time on our mobiles!

-When you are on your own, do you automatically reach to contact people?
+When you are on your own, do you automatically reach out to contact people?
 Do you have half a dozen conversations going on with different people at the same time across text and other social media platforms?